 JAY-Z Apologizes To Beyonce With Touching Footage Of Her & Blue Ivy In New ‘4:44’ Visual

-JAY-Z dropped the video for his ‘4:44’ title track today, July 7, and you can watch the visualization of his apology/love letter to Beyonce right here, complete with new footage of a baby Blue Ivy.
+JAY-Z dropped the video for his ‘4:44’ title track today, July 7, and you can watch the visualization of his apology/love letter to Beyonce right here, including new footage of a baby Blue Ivy.
 Try not to shed a tear!

 JAY-Z, 47, famously apologizes to Beyonce, 36, for being a bad husband (and possibly cheating on her) in his new song “4:44,” and now we’ve got the visual accompaniment, via TIDAL.
 “I apologize/Our love was one for the ages and I contained us/And all this ratchet shit and we more expansive/Not meant to cry and die alone in these mansions/Or sleep with our back turned,” JAY tells Beyonce on the track, and seeing the video is making us emotional all over again.
 Watch it above!